celo-org/governance/CGPs/cgp-40.md

 ---
 ## Overview

-This governance proposal proses to reduce the fee charged for cEUR and cUSD exchanges via Mento, the Celo stability protocol.
+This governance proposal suggests a reduction of the fee charged for cEUR and cUSD exchanges via Mento, the Celo stability protocol.

-Since the activation of cUSD and cEUR via governance proposals [CGP007](https://github.com/celo-org/governance/blob/main/CGPs/cgp-0007.md) and [CGP24](https://github.com/celo-org/governance/blob/main/CGPs/cgp-0024.md), the Celo Reserve has charged a fee of 0.5%, a value controlled via the spread parameter, on all trades with the Celo Reserve.
+Since the activation of cUSD and cEUR via governance proposals [CGP007](https://github.com/celo-org/governance/blob/main/CGPs/cgp-0007.md) and [CGP24](https://github.com/celo-org/governance/blob/main/CGPs/cgp-0024.md), the Celo Reserve has charged a fee of 0.5%, a value controlled via the `spread` parameter in the Exchange contract, on all trades with the Celo Reserve.
 This fee is supposed to compensate the Celo Reserve for taking on price risk as a liquidity provider.

 ### Status
 - DRAFT = Feedback collection